onezisone/Course3/README.md

 ##Creating the tidy datafile(running the code)

 ####Environment
-It's assumed that the dataset is already downloaded and unzip into local working R directory
+It's assumed that the dataset is already downloaded and unzip into local working R directory.

 `getwd()`
 `setwd("C:/Modul3/UCI_HAR_Dataset")`